over 25 years of full-time practice and continuing education in massage and bodywork.

 Fascia or connective tissue is the dense connective tissue which spreads like a web throughout the entire body interacting with muscles, tendons, nerves and organs.
 Trauma, posture or inflammation can cause a binding down of fascia resulting in excessive pressure on nerves, muscles, blood vessels, and osseous structures.
 I incorporate this modality into all of my deep work.
 The work is slow, deep and precise.
 Elongation of the connective tissue allowing space and freedom of movement is generally the goal.

 Deep Tissue Massage

 Structural Integration (SI) is the culmination of a body of work developed by Ida Pauline Rolf – a Renaissance woman of myofascial pain management and postural body alignment.
-Structural Integration

-This is a blend of massage, rolfing® and osteopathic techniques that are specific to pain caused by migraines, whiplash, scoliosis and repetitive stress injuries.
+This is a blend of massage, Rolfing® and osteopathic techniques that are specific to pain caused by migraines, whiplash, scoliosis and repetitive stress injuries.
 These techniques address pain in the head, neck, rib, low back, arms, hands and chest.
 Some of this work requires active participation on the client’s part: ie: The therapist may ask the client to lift his head while the therapist is working on the neck and or arms.
 This bodywork can be coupled with another form of massage therapy for a longer session incorporating some relaxation at the end.

-Trigger Point Therapy
+Sports Massage with Trigger Point Therapy